[This article originally appeared on The Alternative Daily here.]

-If you’re a beginner, find a restorative, gentle or level one yoga class at your nearest studio.
+If you’re a beginner, buy a mat in your favorite color, then find a restorative, gentle or level one yoga class at your nearest studio.
 They may even offer free community classes once a week.
 When you show up, make sure to inform your teacher of any injuries.
 Roll out your mat near the back so you can watch other students and grab plenty of props (strap, blocks, blankets) to help you modify poses.
 Now, just breathe and flow your way to a healthier mind-body connection.

 3. Try aromatherapy